 Land Allocations Policy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category town centres.
-Sets out range of uses that will be appropriate in the town centres, primary shopping areas and primary and secondary frontages.
-See commentary in respect to Policy CS7.5. in such locations), also government proposed changes regarding permitted development rights/prior approval.
-LA1.3 Housing Allocations Allocates a range of types and sizes of new housing to meet the needs of all sectors of the community.
-Of the 62 sites allocated for housing development (approx. 3700 units), at the end of March 2019: - 10% of units were complete (6 sites) - 19% of units were under construction (12 sites) - 19% of units have permission or pending applications (12 sites) - 52% of units do not have permission or pending (32 sites) Policy to be refreshed in light of re-assessment through the Strategic Housing Land Availability Assessment (SHLAA), all unimplemented allocations to be robustly re-assessed to see whether appropriate to continue to allocate for housing purposes.
-Sites completed to be deleted.
+Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category centres.
+Sets out range of uses that will be appropriate in the town centres, primary shopping areas and primary and secondary frontages. shopping areas, primary and secondary frontages.
+See commentary in respect to Policy CS7.5. such locations), also government proposed changes regarding permitted development rights/prior approval.
+Policy Approaches 3.1, 3.2, 3.3, 3.4, 3.5, 6.6 LA1.3 Housing Allocations Allocates a range of types and sizes of new housing to meet the needs of all sectors of the Of the 62 sites allocated for housing development at the end of March 2020: - 11 sites were Policy to be refreshed in light of re- assessment through the Strategic Housing and Employment Land Availability Assessment (SHLAA), all unimplemented allocations to be Category 1: Likely to require significant review, and amendment/or replacement. community. complete (350 units). - 11 sites were robustly re-assessed to see whether appropriate to continue to allocate for housing purposes.
+Sites completed to Policy Approaches 2.6, 3.3 under construction (1048 units). - 10 sites had be deleted.
 Future allocations to be considered in context of spatial strategy.
+Policy Options 3.1, 3.2, 3.4, 3.5 permission or pending applications (945 units).
+Local Service Centres Theme 3.

-1 LA1.4 Broad locations for new housing Indicates broad locations where the housing needs of all sectors of the This policy has not yet been implemented as it is a longer term policy, intended to be implemented to meet housing needs for Policy to be amended in light of updated assessment of housing need and re-assessment of the locations through the updated Strategic Housing Land 1
+Land Allocations Policy What it does Is it working?
+Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category 29 sites did not have permission or pending applications (1825 units).
+LA1.4 Broad locations for new housing Indicates broad locations where the housing needs of all sectors of the community will be met in the longer term.
+This policy has not yet been implemented as it is a longer term policy, intended to be implemented to meet housing needs for the period 2022-27 dependant upon housing delivery up to that point.
+Policy to be amended in light of updated assessment of housing need and re-assessment of the locations through the updated Strategic Housing and Employment Land Availability Assessment (SHELAA).
+Also to be reviewed in light of any updates to the spatial strategy.
+Category 1: Likely to require significant review, amendment/replacement.
+Policy Options 3.1 Policy Approaches 2.6